rootloginson/X-Ray-Image-Covid19-Detection-Project/README.md

 **2.4 Data normalization parameters**

 Images in datasets have different types of attributes such as color and contrast.
 In order to prevent these differentiation between images, after converting all the images to Grayscale normalization has been applied to the transformed images.
-Mean (mu) and Standart Deviation (std) has been calculated by using train images of Kaggle, Chest X-ray dataset (eq.(3), eq.(4)).
+Mean (mu) and Standart Deviation (std) has been calculated by using training images of Kaggle, Chest X-ray dataset (eq.(3), eq.(4)).

 |Mean and Standart Deviation|Eq|
 |:--------------------:|--:|